MattyWilliams22/Assembler/README.md

 # AArch64 Emulator and Assembler

-This project is a group effort from the autumn term of our second year at university.
+This project is a group effort from the summer term of our first year at university.
 It includes an emulator and assembler for AArch64 binaries, along with an extension: a Snake game that employs various pathfinding algorithms.

 ## Features